-Israel Partners With Christian Ministry on Secret Medical Mission to Save Lives Deep in Syria
+Israel Partners with Christian Ministry on Secret Medical Mission to Save Lives Deep in Syria

 "You had to count the cost.
 You had to say ‘do I love you enough that I’m willing to lay down my life?’
 Of course and my answer was ‘yes’," Dennison told CBN News.

-Parsons – a surgeon for thirty years - faced surgeries she had never done before.
-When the team didn’t know what to do, they turned to prayer and Youtube.
+Parsons – a surgeon for 30 years – faced surgeries she had never done before.
+When the team didn’t know what to do, they turned to prayer and YouTube.

 They watched YouTube and discussed the surgery: "So that’s exactly what I need, that’s lateral.
 How many incisions, three?
 How many compartments?
 You got me, I think it’s probably two but cutting the skin.
 Okay, so they’re just going lateral."

-“We downloaded a YouTube for caesarian section and we did that and I prayed a lot more than I read,” said Parsons.
+"We downloaded a YouTube for caesarian section, and we did that and I prayed a lot more than I read,” said Parsons.
 “We did it for caesarian section, circumcision, Fasciotomy.
-I think those were the main ones I recall.”
+I think those were the main ones I recall," she said.

 The video, prayer and the surgery saved the man’s leg.